TianlaiProject/tlpipe/INSTALL.rst

 Python version
 --------------
 The package works only with python 2 with version >= 2.75.
-Python 3 does not supported currently.
+To use Python 3, you should switch to zuo/python3 branch.

 Prerequisites
 -------------